DougBeney/jekyll-pug/README.md

 You're all set!
 Enjoy having a full CMS with Jekyll-Pug!

 **Note:** To use custom plugins, you must be a premium Siteleaf user.
 Currently Jekyll-Pug is not a whitelisted plugin by Siteleaf/Github.
 If/when that happens, users on the free plan will be able to use Jekyll-Pug.
 The whitelist is controlled by Github and you can view a list of [whitelisted plugins here](https://pages.github.com/versions/)

+## Deploying to Github Pages

+I recommend checking out [issue thread #14](https://github.com/DougBeney/jekyll-pug/issues/14) for a viable solution to use Jekyll-Pug with Github Pages.
+Ortonomy explains his solution later on in the thread.

 ## Sites Using Jekyll-Pug